Updated: June 11, 2020 11:50 AM

 With CTUL's building situated just north on Chicago Avenue from where Floyd was killed, CTUL communications organizer Isa Escalona said it only made sense the organization open its doors to the community.

-As protests and demonstrations formed in the Twin Cities while COVID-19 remains a threat, CTUL member Ignacia Ambriz said the organization worked to supply protesters with hand sanitizer and masks.
+As protests and demonstrations formed in the Twin Cities amid the pandemic, CTUL member Ignacia Ambriz said the organization worked to supply protesters with hand sanitizer and masks.